pixincreate/PixeneOS/README.md

   set ANDROID_PRODUCT_OUT=extracted
   ```

-6. Flash the partition images that were extracted.
+6. Flash the partition images.

   ```shell
   fastboot flashall --skip-reboot
   ```

-  Note that this only flashes the OS partitions.
+  Note: This only flashes the OS partitions.
 The bootloader and modem/radio partitions are left untouched due to fastboot limitations.
 If they are not already up to date or if unsure, after fastboot completes, follow the steps in the [updates section](#updates) to sideload the patched OTA once.
 Sideloading OTAs always ensures that all partitions are up to date.

   Alternatively, for Pixel devices, running `flash-base.sh` from the factory image will also update the bootloader and modem.